sedouard/mongodb-mva/module2_getting_started/README.md

 2014-11-16T02:11:13.316-0800 			700	116/second
 2014-11-16T02:11:16.648-0800 		Progress: 533438/22758676	2%
 2014-11-16T02:11:16.648-0800 			1100	122/second
 ```

 After all of this 50,000 documents will be uploaded into your local MongoDB server.
-Although that may sound like a lot, its a manageable size to work with given any modern computer.
+Although that may sound like a lot, its likely a manageable size to work with on your computer.

-Now all your bank accounts data has been loaded up into MongoDB we are ready to start exploring!
+Now that all your bank accounts data has been loaded up into MongoDB we are ready to start exploring!

 ## The MongoDB Interactive Shell

-MongoDB has an interactive shell which is very similar to the javascript interactive shell.
-Most commands are actually javascript.
+MongoDB has an interactive shell which is very similar to the javascript interactive shell except it includes a mongosb api.
+Most commands are actually javascript however are slightly different than the Node.js javascript version we will work with in [module 3](../module3_language_drivers/README.md).
 To run the shell execute the following command from your mongodb installation **bin** folder:

 ```bash
 mongo